 2. Builds strong customer relationships.

-Understanding your customers’ goals, preferences and expectations, and knowing what they have purchased at your business, can help you provide customer service and follow-up in a timely and more personalized manner.
-For example, if you own a clothing boutique and an existing customer calls to inform you that a shirt they purchased does not fit quite right, you can use your CRM to access important and useful information.
+Understanding your customers’ goals, preferences, and expectations, and knowing what they have purchased at your business, can help you provide customer service and follow-up in a timely and more personalized manner.
+For example, if you own a clothing boutique and an existing customer calls to inform you that a shirt they purchased does not fit quite right, you can use your CRM to access essential and helpful information.

 This includes the customers’ purchase history, contact information, email address, and previous communications notes with your employees.
-By having access to your customers’ profile, they will not have to repeat their story and explain their issue, and you will be able to address their problem quickly and easily.
+By having access to your customers’ profiles, they will not have to repeat their stories and explain their issues, and you will be able to address their problems quickly and easily.
 This can result in happier customers and positive word-of-mouth for your business.

 3. Increases employee productivity.

 It is easy to lose focus at work because of unavoidable distractions.
-Text messages, emails, unscheduled meetings, ringing telephones, last-minute requests, busy offices and crowded sales floors can all hinder productivity.
-CRM software cannot prevent common distractions and interruptions from occurring, but it can help you and your employees overcome operational obstacles such as unorganized databases, outdated address books, and inefficient sales tracking systems.
+Text messages, emails, unscheduled meetings, ringing telephones, last-minute requests, busy offices, and crowded sales floors can all hinder productivity.
+Unfortunately, CRM software cannot prevent common distractions and interruptions from occurring.
+Still, it can help you and your employees overcome operational obstacles such as unorganized databases, outdated address books, and inefficient sales tracking systems.

 With a CRM system, you and your employees will no longer have to jump from one place to another to access customer information, sales data, and marketing reports, to name just a few.
-A CRM system has these and many other features and capabilities in one convenient location.
-This saves time and helps you and your team stay focused and productive.
+Instead, a CRM system has many other features and capabilities in one convenient location.
+This saves time and helps your employees stay focused and productive.

 4. Provides accurate analytics.

-With CRM software, you can finally put all of those spreadsheets with sales forecasts, financial data, inventory lists, marketing information, and more into a single, “digital warehouse” that updates everything instantly.
-This eliminates the need to manually run a bunch of reports each month.
+With CRM software, you can finally put all of those spreadsheets with sales forecasts, financial data, inventory lists, marketing information, and more into a single “digital warehouse” that updates everything instantly.
+This eliminates the need to run a bunch of reports each month manually.
 So long as sales numbers and data are entered correctly into your CRM system, you will always have accurate information readily available.

-There are CRM analytics tools available that provide estimated win/loss probabilities for deals, estimated close dates for outstanding deals, and projected revenue based on the deals in your sales pipeline.
-Finally, if you own a small business in the retail or hospitality industry, you can integrate your point-of-sale (POS) system with your CRM system to track customer purchasing habits, run sales reports and keep tabs on your inventory.
+CRM analytics tools are available that provide estimated win/loss probabilities for deals, estimated close dates for outstanding deals, and projected revenue based on the deals in your sales pipeline.
+Finally, suppose you own a retail or hospitality industry business.
+In that case, you can integrate your point-of-sale (POS) system with your CRM system to track customer purchasing habits, run sales reports and keep tabs on your inventory.

 5. Automates your marketing efforts.

-Managing a digital marketing campaign requires a lot of time, effort and testing.
+Managing a digital marketing campaign requires a lot of time, effort, and testing.
 As a result, small business owners who are too busy with their day-to-day operations often overlook marketing.
-CRM software give you the power to automate some of your digital marketing efforts.
+CRM software gives you the power to automate some of your digital marketing efforts.

-You can schedule promotions, discounts and news about your small business, and send them to your customers via email at the right time.
-As an example, a bike store might automatically send its customers promotions for safety equipment, new tires or twice-yearly bicycle inspections and tune-ups.
+You can schedule promotions, discounts, and news about your small business and send them to your customers via email at the right time.
+For example, a bike store might automatically send its customers promotions for safety equipment, new tires, or bicycle inspections and tune-ups twice yearly.